2011 Pan American Games: Sports

-36 sports were contested in Guadalajara.
+36 sports were contested at the Games.
 With sports such as diving, a sub-discipline of aquatics, included, the number goes up to 40 sports.
 Futsal, which was added as a sport for the 2007 Pan American Games was dropped from the program.
 Rugby sevens replaced futsal at the games, appearing on the games program for the first time.
 Racquetball and basque pelota also returned to the program after missing the last games in Rio de Janeiro.
 There were 361 medal events in total.
 The 2011 Pan American Games had qualification standards for every sport just like the Olympic Games.
 15 out of the 26 current Summer Olympic sports, including canoeing, handball, and modern pentathlon, will use the Pan American Games as a qualifier for the 2012 Summer Olympics in London.

 Numbers in parentheses indicate the number of medal events contested in each sport.